shrimpeu/turtle-race-deluxe/README.md

 ## Installation

+### With executable file

+You can just downlaod the `exe` file in the latest [releases](https://github.com/DatSudo/turtle-race-deluxe/releases) and enjoy the game!

+### With source code

-The whole source code of this program can be copied to your local machine by cloning the git repository:
+The whole source code of this program is also available in [releases](https://github.com/DatSudo/turtle-race-deluxe/releases) in `zip` file, or  clone the repository:

 ```bash
 git clone https://www.github.com/DatSudo/turtle-race-deluxe.git